Existence of God

 Life

 Each component of the universe is inherently lifeless.
-Non-living things cannot produce life.
-Only life can procreate life.
+Non-living things cannot procreate life.
+Only life can produce new life.

 God is a living being, not an abstract concept or impersonal force.
 He has been alive forever.
-Therefore, he is the logical source of life.
+He is the logical source of life.

 The presence of life, in all its forms, evidences God’s existence.